 There are no direct benefits to you by taking part in the study.
 Your participation in this research will help us to better understand how metabolism and diet change over the lifespan.

 We recognise that taking part in the study will take a substantial part of your time and two years of contact with us.
-In recognition of your generosity you will be offered $150 in vouchers at timepoint 1 and 6 and $100 at each additional visit in order to compensate for costs you have incurred in taking part in this study.
-Participants that complete all six timepoints will be offered an additional $100 voucher.
+In recognition of your generosity you will be offered $150 in vouchers at timepoint 1 and 6 and $100 at each additional visit in order to compensate for costs you have incurred in taking part in this study (up to $700 in total).
+Participants that complete all six timepoints will be offered a gift hamper valued at up $100 and a certificate in recognition of their participation.

 What is something goes wrong?